Didot (typeface)

-Didot is a group of typefaces.
-The word/name Didot came from the famous French printing and type-producing Didot family.
-The classification is known as modern, or Didone.
+Didot is a group of typefaces named after the French Didot family of printers, punch-cutters, and publishers.
+They are classified as Modern or Didone.

-The most famous Didot typefaces were developed in the period 1784–1811.
-Firmin Didot (1764–1836) cut the letters, and cast them as type in Paris.
-His brother, Pierre Didot (1760–1853) used the types in printing.
+The most famous Didot typefaces were developed in 1784–1811.
+Firmin Didot (1764–1836) cut the letters and cast them as type in Paris.
+His brother, Pierre Didot (1760–1853), used the types in printing.
 His edition of La Henriade by Voltaire in 1818 is considered his masterwork.
 The typeface takes inspiration from John Baskerville's experimentation with increasing stroke contrast and a more condensed armature.
-The Didot family's development of a high contrast typeface with an increased stress is contemporary to similar faces developed by Giambattista Bodoni in Italy.
+The Didot family's development of a high contrast typeface with an increased stress is contemporary to similar faces developed by Giambattista Bodoni in Italy, though Didot’s slightly earlier development surpassed Bodoni as the first Modern typeface in history.

-Didot is described as neoclassical, and evocative of the Age of Enlightenment.
-The Didot family were among the first to set up a printing press in the newly independent Greece, and typefaces in the style of Didot have remained popular in Greek since.
+Didot is described as neoclassical and evocative of the Age of Enlightenment.
+As the movement grew during the 18th century of France, Didot became a signature typeface in the region due to its calculated construction and thin, shaven appearance appealing to the refined tastes of the neoclassical community.
+The Didot family were among the first to set up a printing press in the newly independent Greece; typefaces in the style of Didot have remained popular in Greek since.